 In November 2014, we launched our first crowdfunding campaign paired with the PSA video below.
 Having no clue of the massive costs of a Hollywood level film production, we set our goal at $10,000.
 We hit that goal overnight.
 The video was viewed over 10,000 times and helped us gain the momentum we needed to become a 501c3.
 Check out where it all began by viewing the short PSA below!

 In December 2016, we created a PSA and launched our first crowdfunding campaign.
 With the help of many generous donors, we raised over $10,000 in 24 hours.
 Within a few months, we had raised over $25k.

 With this money, we were able to hire an incredibly talented director, Nate Townsend, and a professional production team from L.A.
 With their help, we were able to create the documentary short that we hope you have just viewed at the top of this page.
-This short serves as a preview of the full-length feature documentary that begins production in the winter of 2017.
+This short serves as a preview of the full-length feature documentary that began production December 2017.